 Hybrid Bass and Striped Bass

-Anglers who fish in Georgia waters may harvest 30 crappie per day and there is no minimum size limit.
-Anglers who fish in the South Carolina waters of Lake Hartwell may harvest 20 crappie per day and all fish harvested must be at least 8-inches in total length.
+Anglers who fish in the Georgia portion of Lake Hartwell may harvest 30 crappie per day and there is no minimum size limit.
+Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested from South Carolina waters must be at least 8-inches in total length.

 The areas with the largest numbers of crappie on the Georgia side of the lake include Eastanollee Creek, Gum Log Creek, Shoal Creek and Lightwood Log Creek.
 In the spring, target visible structure in backwater areas.
 If you catch one crappie at a location, there will be plenty more in the same vicinity.

-During the month of March into early April, a fishable walleye population occurs in the Tugalo River headwaters of Lake Hartwell to spawn in the rocky areas from the Walker Creek boat ramp all the way to Yonah Dam.
-Walleye average 4 lb in size but fish up to 10 lb have been collected by WRD from this area.
+From late-February to early-April, walleye migrate into the Tugalo River headwaters of Lake Hartwell to spawn in the rocky areas from the Walker Creek boat ramp upstream to Yonah Dam.
+Walleye average 2 to 4 lb in size, but fish up to 10 lb have been collected by DNR from this area.

-Shallow running lures, like Rapalas, jigs tipped with a curly-tailed grub and nightcrawlers are all effective baits for catching walleye on their spawning migration into the Tugalo River.
+Shallow running lures, like Rapalas, jigs tipped with a curly-tailed grub and nightcrawlers are all effective baits for catching walleye on their spawning migration up the Tugalo River.

-Anglers will find walleye from the Walker Creek boat ramp to Yonah Dam during the month of March.
-Beyond March, walleye return to the expansive waters of Lake Hartwell and become difficult to target.
-In the fall, points at the mouth of the Eastanollee Creek arm are a reliable area to catch walleye during October and November.
+Anglers will find walleye from the Walker Creek boat ramp to Yonah Dam from late-February to early April.
+In other months, walleye cruise the expansive waters of Lake Hartwell and become very difficult to pinpoint.
+The points at the mouth of the Eastanollee Creek arm are a reliable area to catch walleye during October and November.

-Two large fishing tournament boat ramp facilities were constructed by DNR on Lake Hartwell in 2010.
-These facilities are located near the upper end of the lake at Tugaloo State Park and on the lower end at Gum Branch.
+Boat ramp facilities for large fishing tournaments are located near the upper end of the lake at Tugaloo State Park and on the lower end at Gum Branch.
 The contact information for scheduling one of these facilities is:

 Excellent trout fishing opportunities are available below Hartwell Dam in the Corps' day use area.
-WRD constructed a large fishing pier for anglers to enjoy and plenty of trout are stocked at the pier during the summer months.
+GA-DNR constructed a large fishing pier for anglers to enjoy, and plenty of trout are stocked at the pier during the summer months.